pop-os/python-apt/doc/source/library/apt_pkg.rst

         A constant for checking whether the the result of the call to :meth:`do_install` is 'incomplete'.

+Installation ordering with :class:`OrderList`
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. class:: OrderList(depcache: DepCache)

+	Represent a :ctype:`pkgOrderList`, used for installation
+	ordering.
+This class provides several methods and attributes, is complicated and should not be used by normal programs.

+	.. versionadded:: 0.8.0

+	This class is a sequence and supports the following operations:

+	.. describe:: list[index]

+		Get the package at the given index in the list.
+Negative index is supported.

+	.. describe:: len(list)

+		The length of the list.

+	It also supports the append() method from :class:`list`:

+	.. method:: append(pkg: Package)

+		Append a new package to the end of the list.
+Please note that you may not append a package twice, as only as much packages as in the cache can be added.

+	The class also defines several specific attributes and methods, to be described hereinafter.

+	.. method:: score(pkg: Package)

+		Return the score of the package.
+Packages are basically ordered by descending score.

+	This class allows flags to be set on packages.
+Those flags are:

+	.. attribute:: FLAG_ADDED
+	.. attribute:: FLAG_ADD_PENDING
+	.. attribute:: FLAG_IMMEDIATE
+	.. attribute:: FLAG_LOOP
+	.. attribute:: FLAG_UNPACKED
+	.. attribute:: FLAG_CONFIGURED
+	.. attribute:: FLAG_REMOVED
+	.. attribute:: FLAG_STATES_MASK

+		Same as ``FLAG_UNPACKED | FLAG_CONFIGURED | FLAG_REMOVED``

+	.. attribute:: FLAG_IN_LIST
+	.. attribute:: FLAG_AFTER

+	The methods to work with those flags are:

+	.. method:: flag(pkg: Package, flag: int[, unset_flags: int])

+		Flag a package.
+Sets the flags given in *flag* and unsets any flags given in *unset_flags*.

+	.. method:: is_flag(pkg: Package, flag: int)

+		Check whether the flags in *flag* are set for the package.

+	.. method:: wipe_flags(flags: int)

+		Remove the flags in *flags* from all packages.

+	.. method:: is_missing(pkg: Package)

+		Check if the package is missing (not really usable right now)

+	.. method:: is_now(pkg: Package)

+		Check if the package is flagged for any state but removal.

+	The following methods for ordering are provided:

+	.. method:: order_critical()

+		Order the packages for critical unpacking; that is, only respect pre-dependencies.

+	.. method:: order_unpack()

+		Order the packages for unpacking, repecting Pre-Depends and Conflicts.

+	.. method:: order_configure()

+		Order the packages for configuration, respecting Depends.

 Improve performance with :class:`ActionGroup`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^